pi-lar/neuropil/doc/source/core_concepts.rst

 destination addresses that may not be occupied by any node at all.
 In this variant, messages are not routed to their final destination, but to the node that occupies the virtual address closest to the destination address.
-This works because within the network the node that is closest to any given address is unambiguous.
+This works because the node that is closest to any given address is unambiguous across the overlay network .

 .. image:: discover.svg
     :alt: Node discovery

-Neuropil uses this type of routing to allow nodes to automatically discover each others addresses.
+Neuropil uses this type of routing to allow nodes to automatically discover each others virtual and physical addresses.
 Using a cryptographic hash function, a *subject* string is mapped into the 256‑bit address space.
 The nodes then “meet” at whichever node is currently the closest to this address, and exchange their contact details by proxy.
 As a result, Neuropil nodes need not know the addresses of the nodes with which they will communicate in advance, but can instead discover them dynamically on demand.

 ..
 NOTE::
-  Neuropil employs multiple layers of end-to-end encryption so that they can participate in cooperative routing without risk of confidential messages being compromised.
+  Neuropil employs multiple layers of end-to-end encryption so that they can participate in cooperative routing without risk of confidentiality or integrity being compromised.

 Tokens
 ******